tommyboyhacking/DeepRecon/README.md

 # DeepRecon
-Bash script to enumerate some simple recon processes taken when first enumerating a target.
+Bash script to automate some simple recon processes when first enumerating a target.

 Copy code or download directly